 - Application for Admission Applicants must submit the completed application and fulfill all the requirements therein. - \$75.00 Application Fee The application fee must be submitted with the application.
-The application and application fee may be submitted prior to submission of the following supporting documents. - Documentation of High School Graduation, General Educational Development (GED) scores, or other equivalent, state-approved diploma examination - All applicants must have completed high school and received a standard high school diploma or have passed the GED.
-Applicants who hold a GED must submit an official copy of GED test score results and/or their GED diploma.
+The application and application fee may be submitted prior to submission of the following supporting documents. - Documentation of High School Graduation, General Educational Development (GED) scores, or other equivalent, state-approved diploma examination - All applicants must have completed high school and received a standard high school diploma or have passed the GED or other equivalent state-approved diploma examination.
+Applicants must submit an official copy of their test score results and/or their diploma. - The school may request additional documentation to verify the successful completion of high school (such as, but not limited to, student transcripts) and/or to assess the preparation provided by the issuing institution. - Government Issued Photo Identification Applicants must submit a government issued photo ID.
+Such as: - " Copy of a Valid State Issued Driver's License or Identification Card " Copy of a Valid Passport - Complete the Technology Assessment for your program of study.